silviot/edx-platform-wiki/Setting-up-PyCharm-for-edX-development.md

 ### Debugging the devstack image with PyCharm professional edition

-Debugging with devstack is a little convoluted, as the source code lives on your local machine but the code is executing within the Vagrant image.
+Debugging with devstack is more complex than in a direct local development environment, as the source code lives on your local machine but the code is executing within the Vagrant image.
 One solution is to use [PyCharm Professional Edition](http://www.jetbrains.com/pycharm/) from JetBrains.
 It is able to debug devstack using its concept of [remote Python interpreters](http://blog.jetbrains.com/pycharm/2013/03/how-pycharm-helps-you-with-remote-development/).
 Similar setups should also work for any IDE with remote interpreter.

 Here are the steps to use PyCharm on MacOS (other Unix environments should be similar).